Graphite: A GPU-Accelerated Mixed-Precision Graph Optimization Framework: Design

+Next, they create a descriptor for the constraints in \autoref{listing:circle-factor}.
+As in the previous example, they initialize the descriptor, reserve memory for the desired number of constraints (one constraint for each vertex), and add the descriptor to the graph (Lines 1-3).
+They initialize the default loss function on Line 4, and then create the desired number of constraints (Lines 6-8).
+When creating each constraint, the user specifies the identifiers of the vertices involved, the observation (the radius of the circle), the precision matrix (\verb|nullptr| defaults to the identity matrix), optional constraint data (unused), and the loss function parameters.
+Again, by constructing this descriptor, the user enables each constraint to be processed concurrently and efficiently on the GPU.

-After the user finishes adding descriptors to the graph and populating them with information about each vertex and constraint, they pass the graph to an optimization algorithm, along with a linear solver (discussed further in \autoref{sec:mixed-precision}).
-The user optimizes the graph for the point optimization example in \autoref{listing:circle-optimization}.
-First, they decide to fix the value of the last point they created (Line 1) and decide to disable the constraint which was created for the third point by changing its level to 1, as in g2o~\cite{g2o} (Line 2).
-Next, the user configures the iterative linear solver, by selecting an identity matrix for the preconditioner (Line 3) and then instantiating the solver (Line 4) with their desired parameters.
-They choose 10 iterations for Levenberg-Marquardt (Line 6), and create one stream (Line 7), since each constraint only has one vertex.
-On Line 8, they set the optimization level to 0, meaning that any constraints with a level higher than 0, such as the constraint on Line 2, will be excluded from the optimization.
-Finally, they perform the optimization by calling Levenberg-Marquardt in Lines 9-10.
+After the user finishes constructing the graph, they pass it to an optimization algorithm, along with various options, including the desired linear solver (discussed in \autoref{sec:mixed-precision}), optimizing the points in-place (\autoref{fig:overview}).
+For the point optimization example, this is shown in \autoref{listing:circle-optimization}.
+First, the user decides to fix the value of the last point they created (Line 1) and decides to disable the constraint which was created for the third point by changing its level to 1, as in g$^2$o~\cite{g2o} (Line 2).
+Next, the user configures an iterative linear solver, by selecting an identity matrix for the preconditioner (Line 3) and then instantiating the solver (Line 4) with their desired parameters.
+They create one stream (Line 5), since each constraint only has one vertex.
+Lastly, they configure the Levenberg-Marquardt algorithm on Lines 7-12, and run the optimization on Line 13.